z3z1ma/cdf/docs/api_reference.md

 The path to write the output notebook to for long term storage.

-Setting this implies the output should be stored.
-Storage uses the configured fs provider.
+Uses the configured Project fs provider.
+This may be gcs, s3, etc.

 This is a format string which will be formatted with the following variables:
 - name: The name of the notebook.